VasilhsVouronikos/CMV/README.md

 RUNNING:

-Firstly create a database with the name mydb and then load the database through backup files into workbech.
+Firstly create a database with the name mydb and then load the database tables through backup files located in buckup folder into workbech.
 When the database is ready open db_connector.py and change the password of the database with your's.So now everything is almost done,start the server by running server.py and open a